sammich/PegaStudioPro/README.md

 - Uses configuration sets from within App Studio
 - If you use an issue tracker like Agile Studio or Jira, you'll need to configure it first

+## What did you make this component?

+a

 ## What if something goes wrong?

 1. If it's a blocking issue, remove the component from your app